Lunazera/VNyan-Leap-Motion-Fixer/README.md

 ## How it works
 This lets you apply smoothing to your leap motion tracking, and monitors for when there are many on/off events under a short timespan (which happens when the tracking flickers on and off).
 When that occurs, it enters an unstable state and freezes your arm's pose until it stabilizes again.
+Make sure you set your Mirror On setting to match what you have in your Leap Motion settings!

 ### Smoothing
 Amount of smoothing to apply to your arms